codatio/codat-docs/docs/bank-feeds-api/sage-bank-feeds/sage-bank-feeds.md

 ## Supported Sage products

 Our integration supports pushing bank feeds to several Sage products, including Sage Business Cloud, Sage Intacct, and Sage 50.
-For a complete list, see the <a className="external" href="https://developer.sage.com/banking-service/provider-api/what-is-sage-banking-service/supported-regions-products/" target="_blank">supported regions and products</a>.
+For a complete list, see the [supported regions and products](https://developer.sage.com/banking-service/provider-api/banking-service/supported-regions-products/).

 ---